Premiership of Jack McConnell: Public smoking ban

 One of the most significant implementations during his tenure as first minister was the successful campaign to ban smoking in Scottish public places, such as pubs, public transport and restaurants, making Scotland the first country within the United Kingdom to do so, which lead to McConnell receiving praise for his leadership on this issue, ultimately leading other countries to follow.

 Despite earlier doubts about a widespread ban on smoking in public places, in 2004, McConnell issued his strongest commitment to a public smoking ban being implemented in Scotland.
 Following a visit to Dublin, where the Republic of Ireland had already implemented a public smoking band, he said that it was clear to see the "policy's overwhelming popularity and high level of compliance with the public".
-The Minister for Health in the Irish Government, Micheal Martin, advised McConnell not to be "worried about the backlash such a controversial move could provoke" and assured McConnell that it was the Irish people that "wanted it to happen and then made it happen".
+The Minister for Health in the Irish Government, Micheál Martin, advised McConnell not to be "worried about the backlash such a controversial move could provoke" and assured McConnell that it was the Irish people that "wanted it to happen and then made it happen".

 He suggested that it was both "desirable and possible" for the same policy to be issued in Scotland and confirmed that he would issue a public statement by the end of the year on what a smoking ban in public places would both look like and mean for Scotland.
 By contrast, the public opinion on a smoking ban in public places in the country was varied, with organisations such as Freedom2Choose and the Scottish Licensed Trade Association against the legislation, whilst the Royal College of General Practitioners Scotland were supportive.

 A ban on smoking in public places in Scotland eventually came into force by the end of March 2006, with McConnell claiming that there was expected to be "issued" in the early days of the new legislation coming into force.
 McConnell pledged that local councils would receive an additional investment of £6 million over the next three years in order to provide financial assistance to councils to implement the legislation and allow them to employ more environmental health officers to enforce the new law.